Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 Caladesi Island

-This state park landed on Dr. Beach’s list of Top 10 Beaches in 2024, 2022, 2021, 2019, and 2016.
+This state park has landed on Dr. Beach’s Top 10 list many times (2024, 2022, 2021, 2019, and 2016) — but locals adore it every year.
 Accessible only by boat, kayak, ferry, or a long walk north from Clearwater Beach, Caladesi Island is the perfect way to spend your day.
 Once you’re there, you can explore the paddling trail through an extensive mangrove forest, go for a hike, fish, search for shells, or simply enjoy the surf and sun.
 Visitors have access to on-island concession, along with public restrooms and outdoor showers to rinse off and get changed in once you finish up for the day.

 Madeira

-This 2.5-mile stretch of sand was named the ninth-best beach in the U.S. by Tripadvisor in 2021, and rightly so.
-It’s a bustling beach, but it’s also home to John’s Pass Village & Boardwalk, a popular destination with over 100 shops and restaurants.
-If you’re not in the mood to shop, you can hang around and watch for dolphins in the area or explore some of the art galleries.
+This 2.5-mile stretch of sand is a bustling beach, but it’s also home to John’s Pass Village & Boardwalk, a popular destination with over 100 shops and restaurants.
+If you’re not in the mood to shop, you can hang around and watch for dolphins off the dock or explore some of the art galleries.

-The hustle and bustle of popular beaches aren’t for everyone, though.
+The hustle-and-bustle of popular beaches isn’t for everyone, though.
 Here are a few quiet spots the locals love:

 Indian Shores and Indian Rocks

-If you want access to a quiet beach with plenty of food and drink options, Indian Shores and Indian Rocks are your best bet.
-With 27 beach access points (26 of those being in Indian Rocks), this barrier island coastline is perfect for a quiet day at the beach, a magical sunset, and then a lively night out at local restaurants and bars.
+If you want access to a quiet beach with plenty of food and drink options, Indian Shores and Indian Rocks are your best bets.
+With 27 beach access points (26 of those being in Indian Rocks), this barrier island coastline is perfect for a quiet day, a magical sunset, and a lively night out at a local restaurant or bar.

 Honeymoon Island